How To Teach Division KS2: Maths Bootcamp

 Want to know how to teach division for KS2 Maths pupils?
 You’ve found the right place!

-This post is part of our interventions bootcamp series: designed to support Year 5 and 6 teachers and SATS booster group leaders achieve age related expectations with pupils who need that extra intervention.
+This post is part of our interventions bootcamp series: designed to support Year 5 and 6 teachers and SATS booster group leaders to achieve age related expectations with pupils who need that extra intervention.

 This bootcamp post looks at the final of the four operations, division.

 Each post in the series will help school leaders, maths coordinators and upper Key Stage 2 teachers diagnose where pupils are struggling with ‘the nuts and bolts’ of that area of mathematics from the national curriculum.

-We then track back to different stages of understanding and offer strategies that can be used with whole classes, booster groups or alongside 1 to 1 interventions, such as those provided by Third Space Learning.
+We then track back to different stages of understanding and offer strategies that can be used with whole classes, booster groups or alongside one to one interventions, such as those provided by Third Space Learning.

 Each post follows a similar structure: